Difference Between Cocaine And Heroin

 What Is the Difference Between Cocaine and Heroin?

-There's a list of heroin and coke differences, one of them being their drug classes.
-Heroin is an opioid, a class of drugs that works by binding itself to opioid receptors to produce euphoria and pain relief.
-They're depressants that relax the body, slow activity in the brain, and impact basic functions like thinking, moving, and breathing.
-On the other hand, cocaine is a CNS stimulant that blocks the reuptake of dopamine in cells, flooding the brain with dopamine, increasing nerve cell communication, and contributing to side effects like extreme happiness and alertness.
+In any comparison of cocaine vs. heroin, an immediate difference between the two is their drug classes.
+Heroin is an opioid, and opioids are a class of drugs that works by binding themselves to mu-Opioid receptors to produce euphoria and pain relief.
+These drugs are also depressants that relax the body, slow activity in the brain, and impact basic functions like thinking, moving, and breathing.
+On the other hand, cocaine is part of the stimulant drug class, meaning that – unlike opioids – cocaine blocks the reuptake of dopamine in cells, flooding the brain with dopamine, increasing nerve cell communication, and contributing to side effects like extreme happiness and alertness.

 How Are Cocaine and Heroin Similar?